aakashvardhan/s7-in-depth-practice/README.md

 ## Introduction

 Our aim is to design an efficient Convolutional Neural Network (CNN) for digit classification on the MNIST dataset.
-The target is to achieve a test accuracy of 99.4% with a model that has less than 8,000 parameters.
+The target is to achieve a test accuracy of 99.4% with a model that has less than 8,000 parameters and less than 15 epochs.

 ## Code Iterations